 Loco moco is made of steamed rice, gravy, an egg, and meat or fish of the choice.
 Cafe 100 is the inventor of this dish and have been serving it since 1946.
 Overall, the loco moco was OK, except that I didn’t really like the idea of gravy on rice.

-We first visited this place after we saw the glowing lava on Day 6.
-We had some leftovers from Sombat’s at B&B, so we took out the Island Girl plate.
-It came with breaded shrimps and beef teriyaki.
+We actually visited this place in the previous evening after we saw the glowing lava.
+We took out the Island Girl plate and ate it at the B&B. It came with breaded shrimps and beef teriyaki.
 The food wasn’t spectacular but acceptable as a USD $8.35 dish.
-For some reason, my sister wanted to have their fried chicken, so we came back on Day 7.
-At the end, we didn’t get any fried chicken.
+The cafe didn’t really deserve a second visit, but we came again anyway because the fried chicken looked amazing.
+In the end, we didn’t get fried chicken for breakfast.

 It is a very good place for cheap eats.
 It is also a good place to try out the loco moco, an iconic Hawaiian dish.
+If you don’t have much money left when you are in Hilo, this place will be your top choice for food.
 I’ve been here twice so I don’t think I will come back for the third time.

 Address: 969 Kilauea Ave, Hilo, HI 96720, USA